math2001/math2001.github.io/content/post/py-string-module.md

 date: 2017-08-20
 ---

-If you want the list of every letter, just do:
+If you want every letter in the alphabet in python, don't write them all out manually.. <!--more-->

 ```python
 >>> import string